garden-io/garden/docs/reference/config.md

 Flag the environment as a production environment.

-Setting this flag to `true` will activate the protection on the `deploy`, `test`, `task`, `build`, `init` and `dev` commands.
+Setting this flag to `true` will activate the protection on the `deploy`, `test`, `task`, `build`, and `dev` commands.
 A protected command will ask for a user confirmation every time is run agains an environment marked as production.
 Run the command with the "--yes" flag to skip the check (e.g. when running Garden in CI).